tesseract-ocr/tessdoc/Compiling.md

   sudo make install
 ```

+If compilation fails at the `make` command, with `libtool` erring on missing instructions, you may be building with MacPort's `g++` compiler, with [known issues](https://github.com/tesseract-ocr/tesseract/pull/1474).
+A workaround is to re-configure the build:

+    ./configure CXXFLAGS=-Wa,-q

+And then proceed with `make`.

 ### Install Tesseract with training tools

 In the above training tools are not installed.
 You can install not only Tesseract but also training tools like below.